sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 ### Movement Sway

 Let's start with our first additive suite: movement sway.
-Here are the variables we'll need:
+Here are the variables we'll need in our header:

 {% highlight c++ %}
 // Spring models.